About

 The RETREAT

 A Scottish Promise retreat is a week away for you or for you and your spouse to reconnect with God personally.
 It is a time for rest and restoration.
 Its focus is on physical rest and spiritual renewal.
-For some this will mean healing; for others, it will mean a rekindling of the passion that once fuelled your ministry.
+For some this will mean simply having the time and freedom to do things that are life-giving, like nature walks, reading or even just sleeping in.
+For others, it will mean a rekindling of the passion that once fuelled your ministry.
 Whatever the reason you are considering a retreat, our aim is to have our home and ourselves be a safe place for you while you connect with Jesus.

 More retreat information can be found HERE.